Partnerships & interoperability

 Getting started

-- Read this page and confirm whether your enquiry is Zone 1 (commercial only), Zone 2 (technical interop), or both.
+- Read this page and confirm whether your inquiry is Zone 1 (commercial only), Zone 2 (technical interop), or both.

 - Describe the proposal: for Zone 1, the commercial model (white-label, Constellation, supplier role); for Zone 2, the workload, what the user opts into, what stays encrypted, and whether you need attested compute.